Error-331/code_tests/docs/bible/links.md

 From Now On - February 24 (do not fear, evangelism is a priority);

 Full of Leprosy - February 25 (do not cast out any sinners, help sinners);

+A Testimony to Them - February 26 (are you really departed from iniquity? are you walking in statutes of Jesus?, keep Gods commandments, our behavior is our testimony);